madelinehakala/de-analysis-python-wrapper/README.md

 * Sample names should be "SUBJECT-CONDITION".
 The forward read should end in "_1", and the reverse read should end in "_2".

 ## Sample Test Data
 To test the wrapper.py script with shortened data, utilize "sampleData".
-This folder contains shortened versions of the full test data's fasta files.
+This folder contains shortened versions of the Full Test Data's fasta files.